-- Microsoft Edge shows me popup notifications, telling me that I should stop using Google Chrome.
-It also offered me to earn points while browsing, which I could use to watch free movies.
+- Microsoft Edge displays popup notifications, telling people to stop using Google Chrome.
+It has also offered points while browsing, which people can use to watch free movies.

-- Windows Defender can not be turned off if you are not using it, or if you for some reason do not need it.
-It often updates in the background, cause high disk use, and is generally just really annoying.
+- Windows Defender can not be turned off if you for some reason do not need it.
+It often updates in the background, and frequently causes high disk use.

 How to disable Windows Update in Windows 10

 Normally, I am a big fan of automatic updates.
 That is, when it does not install programs and games you never asked for, and when it does not install broken drivers for your hardware.

 Disabling updates is officially not supported by Microsoft, apparently.
 However, I recently found a way to at least block Windows Update from accessing the internet, which works just as well as disabling updates.
 You can then re-allow it whenever you got time to deal with potential problems.
 I.e. Windows Update installing broken drivers, and other unwanted programs or games, which needs to be uninstalled.

 I suggest you install a Open Source firewall, such as TinyWall, and then simply disallow Windows Update in the settings.